A perfect balance of textures and flavors, this sweet potato salad features shaved Brussels sprouts, roasted sweet

 - Wash and dice the sweet potatoes.
 In a bowl, combine the potatoes with 1 ½ tablespoons olive oil, ½ teaspoon kosher salt, and fresh ground pepper; mix to combine.
 Roast for about 25 to 30 minutes until tender.

 - Make the dressing: in a medium bowl, whisk together the balsamic vinegar, ¼ teaspoon kosher salt, and fresh ground pepper.
 Gradually whisk in 6 tablespoons olive oil, 1 tablespoon at a time, until a creamy emulsion forms.

-- To serve, place Brussels sprouts shavings on a plate, then top with potatoes, cheese, pecan pieces, and dressing.
+- To serve, place Brussels sprouts shavings on a plate, then top with sweet potatoes, slices of cheese, pecan pieces, and dressing.